Kayiyan/My-hacking-notes/RE_basic/some_writeup.md

 }
 ```

-Just take date in myBytes and change to char : I use javascript to covert that :
+Just take data in myBytes and change to char : I use javascript to covert that :

 ![image](https://github.com/Kayiyan/My-hacking-notes/assets/126185640/16a299d0-7f21-48ec-acec-e26a2990b498)